imurchie/NoteTaker/README.md

 Demonstrate simple mobile app that can be tested with [Appium](https://github.com/appium/appium) in the cloud.

 Just a simple add, list, and view.
+Meant to be easily run and automated on an emulator.